oli-obk/sca-toolsuite/README.txt

 This toolsuite provides you with a number of tools to

   * create, read or write grids
-  * exporting them to TGA and ODS format (importing planned)
+  * exporting them to TGA, latex (planned) ODS format
   * do math with them like in C++
   * simulate every cellular automata with restrictions listed above
   * very fast routines especially for sandpile automata